Atashnezhad/Amin-Atashnezhad/README.md

 The number of the other two classes were balanced taking the number of normal and covid cases into account and A generator was applied for generating new images.
 In another approach, I used the weighted objective function for four-class classification to deal with imbalanced data set.
 The four-class classification codes were uploaded into the google collab to be ran using GPU.
 The results along with network visualization were provided.
 Both CNN models are able to classify the problems with good accuracy.
 Using a generator to increase the number of images is not suggested in general.
-Fluctuations in the validation data set accuracy versus iteration were observed.
+Fluctuations in the validation data set accuracy versus iteration were observed (see below Figure).

 <p float="center">
   <img width="600" src="Assets/LearningCurvefourClassClassification.png" >